engage-so/engage-so.github.io/_docs/integrations/paystack.md

 ## Connecting through Zapier

 Besides using the Live webhook URL, you can also connect your Paystack to Engage through Zapier.
-Our Zapier integration is currently invite-only.
-You can request an invite by [clicking on the Zapier integration](https://zapier.com/developer/public-invite/126257/77e2d8fc01f13e16bc19b9ade8917470/) link in the integrations page on your Engage dashboard.
+See the [Engage integration page](https://zapier.com/apps/engage/integrations) on Zapier for some templates you can use.

 To help Engage identify new customers in your Paystack account, we recommend you start by connecting the **New Customer** Paystack event on Zapier to Engage.
 Here is how: